modelica/newsletter/_2018-02/Unity-FMI-Addon.md

 The Unity FMI Add-on provides a [Functional Mock-up Interface](https://fmi-standard.org/) for [Unity](https://unity3d.com/) and allows users to connect their physical models to Unity games and simulations.

-After an FMU has been imported into the Unity project by selecting `Assets > Import FMU` it can be in used in [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) scripts.
+After an FMU has been imported into the Unity project by selecting `Assets > Import FMU` it can be in used in [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) scripts:

 ```csharp
 public class BouncingBall : MonoBehaviour {